gadamico/demo/README.md

 # demo

-Eat at Joe's.
+Eat at Joe's, please.
 The README should totally say this thing.